mBridge and Alloy by Tether Bring Tokenized Physical Gold to Digital Currencies

 Why are Countries Losing Faith in the Dollar?

-Ever since the Hunt Brothers cornered the silver market during the 1980s and were convicted of price manipulation, there has been an ongoing suspicions that the major Wall Street Banks have been involved in the same activities.
+Ever since the Hunt Brothers cornered the silver market during the 1980s and were convicted of price manipulation, there has been an ongoing suspicion that the major Wall Street Banks have been involved in the same activities.

 Project mBridge Observers